-June 19, 2019 – Who hasn’t woken up in the middle of the night to the sounds of a pet leaving a gift on the carpet/bed/laundry?
-If you own a dog or cat (or both), chances are you’ve had to clean up something your pet has brought up.
+Updated July 20, 2023 – Who hasn’t woken up in the middle of the night to the sound of a pet leaving a gift on the carpet, bed or floor?
+If you own a dog or cat – or both – chances are, you’ve had to clean up something your pet has spit up.

-Although many pets experience an occasional episode of vomiting, it also can be a sign of many serious diseases.
+Although many pets experience an occasional episode of vomiting, sometimes it can be a sign of a serious health issue or disease.
 In addition, regurgitation can be mistaken for vomiting.
 The two are not synonymous and point toward different underlying problems.
-It’s important for owners to know the difference, and to know the various causes of vomiting and regurgitation to determine when a trip to the veterinarian is needed and when it isn’t.
+It’s important for owners to know the difference and know the various causes of vomiting and regurgitation to determine when a trip to the veterinarian is needed and when it isn’t.

-The difference between these two activities all boils down to the problem’s anatomic location; esophagus for regurgitation and abdomen for vomiting.
+Many people use the terms vomiting and regurgitation interchangeably, but they're actually considered different processes.
+The difference boils down to the problem’s anatomic location; esophagus for regurgitation and abdomen for vomiting.

 Signs of regurgitation include: